How do you decide what comes next in your life?

 Simply said, you probably can’t do everything.
 So prioritize what’s important to you and what needs to get done first.
 For example, you might have to reimburse debt before you buy your dream house or go on that sabbatical.

 Move your non-priorities to your Next Projects List, a.k.a.
 The Parking Lot.
-It doesn’t mean you’ll never get to these projects; it just means there are not a priority for now.
+It doesn’t mean you’ll never get to these projects; it just means they’re not a priority for now.

 Break down your top picks into doable tasks.
 This is where the fun starts.
 To finish our basement, we needed to declutter it (done!) and address some plumbing issues.
 To do that, we needed a floor plan (working on it).
 Since we’re not experts, to get the plan we sought out a designer we liked and could afford.
 See what I’m doing there?
 Break.
 It.
 Down.